AdebayoIbrahim/Django-Fingerprint-Analysis-App/README.md

 ## Django-Fingerprint-Analysis-App
-This project is a fingerprint analyzing app that uses python open-cv library to scan uploaded fingerprints with some Excellent features
+This project is a fingerprint analyzing app that uses python open-cv library to Analyze uploaded fingerprints with some Excellent features

 #### Clone this repo
 ```